-He had kissed her before but this time it was very different.
-This time, he was branding her, possessing her.
-His tongue swept in, claiming her as his and making everything below her waist feel wobbly and wonderfully shaky.
+He had kissed her before, but this time it was very different.
+His tongue swept in, claiming her as his and making everything below her waist feel wonderfully shaky.

 She might have been shy to say it, but Olivia knew what she wanted.
 With confident hands, she pulled at his shirt, yanking at it until he raised his arms and the thing went away.
 He was beautifully made and she didn’t shy away from taking one good long look.
 Powerful, wide shoulders, tight stomach, wide, thick chest, Baphrem was a feast for the eyes.
-Biting her lower lip with anticipation, she reached for him, touching the soft skin, learning textures and basically making those butterflies in her stomach flutter like mad.
+Biting her lower lip with anticipation, she reached for him, touching the soft skin, learning textures as the butterflies in her stomach fluttered like mad.

-She would have liked to keep going but Mr. Impatient had other plans.
-Of course, he wasn’t one to let her take the lead.
+She would have liked to keep going, but Mr. Impatient had other plans.
 One flick and her pants were open, another and they were falling down her legs.
-Normally, Olivia was pretty aware of what was happening to her clothes, especially when they were on her, but here everything seemed surreal, dreamlike.
+Normally, Olivia was aware of what was happening to her clothes, especially when they were on her, but everything seemed surreal, dreamlike.
 One look at his abs and she couldn’t care less what he was doing to her bra.
 It took him cupping one of her breasts in his hand and flicking the nipple to catch her attention.

 “Ahhh…” A wonderful, hungry feeling oozed through her.
-It added to the surreal feeling of the moment and let her be honest in a way she never had before.
+It added to the surreal feeling of the moment, but let her be honest in a way she never had before.
 She kicked her pants away and moved closer to him, craving him.
 Imitating him, she licked one of his nipples and, when his breath caught, she sucked on it.

 His breath stuttered and, delighted, she used her teeth on him.

 He cursed and grabbed her.
-With one of those lightening moves of his, he placed her down on the couch with him on top.
-His weight pinned her down and felt deliciously heavy.
-She tried moving her legs or arms and, finding herself truly caught, felt a rush of wetness between her legs in response.
+With a single lightning-quick move, he placed her down on the couch with him on top.
+His body pinned her down, the weight feeling deliciously heavy.
+She tried moving her legs or arms, and finding herself truly caught, felt a rush of wetness between her legs in response.

 “Baphrem…” She writhed under him, moving desperately, arching into him, trying to get the relief she needed.
 Her legs kicked and pushed at the couch, shoving her pelvis into his, sending her mind somewhere else completely.

-Now that her fear was gone, evaporated under the heat in his eyes, she could see what had been hiding behind it.
+Now that her fear was gone, evaporated under the heat of his eyes, she could see what had been hiding behind it.
 She hadn’t known she could be this aggressive or hungry.
 Her two previous attempts with human lovers didn’t even register on this scale.

-She didn’t think of choices or consequences when she shoved her hips against his, she certainly didn’t consider what was coming when she bit into his forearm.
-The rules of decency that usually guarded her behavior by had snapped with the heat of their struggle, leaving her naked spirit out to play.
-She was a wild creature now, wanton, hungry and fearless.
+She didn’t think of choices or consequences when she shoved her hips against his.
+She certainly didn’t consider what was coming when she bit into his forearm.
+The rules of decency that usually guarded her behavior had snapped with the heat of their struggle, leaving her naked spirit out to play.
+She was a wild creature, wanton, hungry, and fearless.

-Baphrem ducked her mouth and then, using that lightening speed of his, snuck past it until he reached her neck.
-His teeth caught the tender flesh there and bit down.
+Baphrem ducked her mouth, sneaking past it until he reached her neck.
+His teeth caught the tender flesh and bit down.
 Hard.

 Olivia went completely still.
 Her body tensed up, coiled and tightened.
 Baphrem’s mouth didn’t slow down.
-It was busily nipping, brushing and pulling at her while she tensed under him.
+It was busily nipping, brushing, and pulling at her while she tensed under him.